nvmarpita/myanimelist_ratings_analysis/README.md

-Together, Episodes and Duration explain about 10.7% of the variation in Score.
+Interpretation: Together, Episodes and Duration explain about 10.7% of the variation in Score.
 This is a low number, meaning these two factors don't explain most of why anime scores differ.
 This matches my earlier finding that Episodes had almost no effect and Duration had only a weak effect.